nathanrooy/spatial-analysis/README.md

 ```py
 >>> vi(p1, p2, maxIter=500).m()           # meters
 ```
 The default value for `maxIter` is 250 iterations.
-The second stopping method specified by `tol`.
+The second stopping method is specified using `tol`.
 When the iteration-to-iteration difference in distance residual drops below the value specified by `tol`, the iteration loop terminates.
 By default, this value is 10^-12.
 ```py
 >>> vi(p1, p2, tol=10**-10).m()           # meters
 ```